 You will need someone to take you home and to be with you for the first 24 hours after the general anaesthetic.
 You will not have any stitches and you should be able to resume normal activities within a week or two, including returning to work.
-You can resume swimming or sexual intercourse when brownish discharge has stopped.

-If you experience any severe abdominal pain or fever when you have gone home then please present yourself to A&E.
+If you experience any severe abdominal pain or fever once you have gone home, then please present yourself to A&E.